tubbo/bitbox/README.md

 the ability to share files on the Web with links generated from the read-only secret, as well as add new folders through a lovely web interface.
-A much better alternative to the existing BtSync web app, with some added security precautions to make sure exposing this app won't inadvertently expose your machine to security risks.
+A much better alternative to the existing BtSync web app, with some added security precautions to make sure this app being publicly accessible won't inadvertently expose your machine to security risks.

-Since no official API has been released for BtSync.app, Bitbox is currently not available for non-Linux devices.
-You must have the Linux app installed and running, as it operates as a web service.
+Bitbox communicates with the BitTorrent Sync app via HTTP requests, and as such **is only available for the Linux platform**.
+That is, any OS that can run the [Linux BtSync app]() is capable of also running Bitbox.
+We accomplish communication with the app via the [BtSync gem](http://github.com/ChrisMacNaughton/BtSync) gem.
+Indeed, many features of this very app would be impossible without this tool.

 ## Requirements